opmc2/old-website/content/authors/admin/_index.md

 # - Visitors
 ---

 I am a PhD candidate in economics at Sciences Po, supervised by [Ghazala Azmat](https://sites.google.com/site/ghazalaazmat/home) and [Jean-Marc Robin](https://sites.google.com/site/jmarcrobin/home).
-I am interested in skill formation and education and investigating how these factors affect people's outcomes.
+I am interested in labour economics, and in particular why people choose different levels of education and investigating how these choices affect their lives.